Violeta-de-Anca/Toxicology_IBG_UU/R_introduction.md

 Can you make sense of the plot?
 Do you think there might be a nicer way to present at first glance the data?

-You can play a little more with the data for the next session, please remember to do the pre-lab quizz, as it will give you the theoretical background necessary for understanding the data you are analyzing.
+You can play a little more with the data for the next session, please remember to do the pre-lab quiz, as it will give you the theoretical background necessary for understanding the data you are analyzing.